 What is a Proxy Server?
 How Do They Work + Security Risks?

 Innovations in digital technology have changed how businesses communicate.
 These ongoing changes have presented both possibilities and challenges.
-With new innovation comes more risk vulnerability.
+With new innovation comes more risk and vulnerability.

 Introduction to Proxy Servers